pemorse/pastaroids/README.md

 MacOS (intel) versions will complain about notarisation: https://github.com/benfry/processing4/wiki/Exporting-Applications#macos

-this project was made in dialogue with ChatGPT in a couple of hours
+this project was made in dialogue with an LLM in a couple of hours

 feel free to clone and modify
 use at your own risk.